mlabs-haskell/plutus-use-cases/mlabs/nix/README.md

 `nix build .#mlabs-plutus-use-cases:exe:deploy-app`

-## Build all derivations that will be built in CI
+### Build all derivations that will be built in CI

+(See note about IFD problem above).

 As currently configured, `nix flake check` will build all project components, including the tests and executables.
 If the `-L` flag is included, the build logs will be fully printed to stdout.

+You can also run the `run-tests.sh` script in the repository root which will build all project components.

 ## More helpful commands

 See all of the flake outputs: `nix flake show`
-See flake metadata, including inputs: `nix flake info`
+See flake metadata, including inputs: `nix flake metadata`

 ## Compatibility